 Planned Gifts, sometimes called estate gifts, typically mean that a giver has provided for your organization as part of their estate planning.
 To enter a new Planned Gift, click on the three dots in the upper-right of the gifts section and select "Add Planned Gift".

 On the New Planned Gift form, select the Planned Gift Type and enter in as much information as possible.
 In some cases, it may not be possible to complete all of the fields, but try to gather as much information as you can prior to entering a Planned Gift.
 If a giver informs you that they have made provisions for your organization in their estate planning, they are obviously committed to the success of your organization -- don't be afraid to ask them about some of the particulars of their Planned Gift.

 When editing a Gift, you will see a Planned Gift field, which lists all Planned Gifts made by the selected giver.
 If the gift being entered is in fulfillment of a planned giving commitment, select the appropriate Planned Gift to associate the two in Virtuous.

-When clicking the three dots in the upper-right of the gifts section, you may also see the option to "Add Reversing Gift."
+When clicking the three dots to the right of any gift, you will see the option to "Reverse."